teotikalki/stop-spammer-registrations-plugin/readme.txt

 4. Under the settings, review options that are enabled.
 The plugin will operate very well without changing any settings.
 You may wish to update Web Services APIs for reporting spam and change the captcha settings from the default OpenCapture.

 == Changelog ==

+= 6.09 =
+* IIs 7 and IIs 6 and some hosts fixes for SERVER_ADDR not found
+* Fix for Manage Plugin Options to prevent transient checks.
+(I may restore the transient checks in a future version.)
+* Add WorldPay to misc allow list.
+* Updated Country spam list and Generated Allow List.
+* Fixed bug in finding values in POST.
+Sometimes returned an array.
+* Removed Stripe from Donation page.
+* TLD now looks at all post fields.
+If author, url, subject or comment ends in dot-tld it is denied.
+Woo forms sometimes confuses what is the email, so this will test more things for email.
+It is better though to try *@*.xxx in the deny list, than trying to use TLDs when a plugin uses non standard form field names.

 = 6.08 =
 * Responded to complaints about admin menu - now it is boring.